 British Columbia, Alberta, Ontario, Manitoba, Nova Scotia and New Brunswick have adopted NI 44-101 by way of rule.
 Saskatchewan and Québec have adopted it by way of regulation.
 All other jurisdictions have adopted NI 44-101 by way of related blanket ruling or order.
-Each jurisdiction implements NI 44-101 by one or more instruments forming part of the law of that jurisdiction (referred to as the "implementing law of the jurisdiction can take the form of regulation, rule, ruling or order.
+Each jurisdiction implements NI 44-101 by one or more instruments forming part of the law of that jurisdiction (referred to as the "implementing law of the jurisdiction").
+Depending on the jurisdiction, the implementing law of the jurisdiction can take the form of regulation, rule, ruling or order.